gal0iso413/ksureKRrisk_second_model/README.md

 # Second Model: Two-Stage Risk Prediction

-This model implements a two-stage approach for predicting risk types and their durations:
+This model implements a two-stage approach for predicting alarm types and their durations:

-1. First Stage: Classification model to predict risk type
+1. First Stage: Classification model to predict alarm type
-2. Second Stage: Regression model to predict duration for non-normal cases
+2. Second Stage: Regression model to predict alarm duration for non-normal cases

 ## Project Structure